 How to apply

-All applicants should read the Community Bike Fund Grant Policy before completing their application.
+- Read the Community Bike Fund Grant Policy

 Please note, Auckland Council will be administering the grant on behalf of Auckland Transport.
 The above link will take you to the Auckland Council page, for you to complete your application.